Nissan Forums | Infiniti Forums NICOclub staff, History and Advertising eMail NICOclub Webmaster Advertising on NICOclub Nissan forums

 So here's a few more pics.

-This is the transaxle housing.
+This is the transmission housing.
 It was way nasty when I got it.
 I scrubbed it with a steel brush and hosed it in acid.
 After that didn't get it clean, I used a cookie and a grinder (green cookie).
 That got it pretty clean, but made it look like a poor attempt to polish it.
 I can't have that, so I went with the good 'ol engine paint.
 Used "engine alluminum" for the color and sealed it up with a few layers of clear.
 Now I will have to paint the new clutch housing as well, or it will just look bad.

 This is the QR clutch housing.
 I can't use this anymore, but I will need to get the differential side bearing race out and remove the main shaft bearing to install into the VQ clutch housing.
 To anyone doing this swap....be EASY getting the speed sensor out.
-All of nissans FWD's are horrible to remove the speed sensor if there is any sign of rust on the trans.
+All of nissans FWD's are horrible to remove the speed sensor if there is any sign of rust on the transmission.
 This one was so bad I had to push it out from the inside to keep from breaking it.

 Box'o'gears'n'stuff.
 Thats the guts of a 6 speed stuck in a Matic D box.
 I'll have to install these to the new clutch housing and measure all the heights.
 Cross that with the measurements taken from the case halves and calclulate the correct shims for the main shaft, input shaft and reverse shaft end plays.